streamsets/ansible-datacollector/README.md

          - { role: streamsets.datacollector, sdc_instance: 'datacollector_1', http_port: 18630 }
          - { role: streamsets.datacollector, sdc_instance: 'datacollector_2', http_port: 18640 }

+To enable JMX with no SSL or authentication configure your vars or host_vars file with:

+    jmx_enable: true
+    jmx_port: <port number>
+    jmx_authenticate: false
+    jmx_ssl: false

+Enabling JMX with authentication also requires specifying a username and password.
+For example:

+    jmx_authenticate: true
+    jmx_monitor_user: streamsetsMonitor
+    jmx_monitor_password: mysecretpassword

+An entry in `${SDC_CONF}/sdc-security.policy` will automatically be added to allow access to all MBeans.

+Enabling SSL will use the $SDC_CONF/keystore.jks by default.
+To override this setting set the following parameters:

+    jmx_keystore: </absolute/path/to/keystore>
+    jmx_keystore_password: <password or $(cat /path/to/password_file.txt)>

 License
 -------